 Important Notes About How To Use the Information Provided on Model Programs Guide

 - Model Programs Guide rates the quality of evaluation research supporting a program’s outcomes.
 Consequently, its ratings do not necessarily reflect a program’s effectiveness in every possible scenario or situation.
 Users should be careful to review the program record to understand each program’s target population, demographics, setting, and the research results for each program outcome.

 - Review of programs and their posting on the Model Programs Guide does not constitute an endorsement, promotion, or approval of these programs by Model Programs Guide, the Office of Juvenile Justice and Delinquency Prevention, the Office of Justice Programs, or the U.S. Department of Justice.

 - It is inappropriate to use Model Programs Guide as an exhaustive list of juvenile justice-related programs, since Model Programs Guide has not reviewed all programs in existence.

 - Policymakers and funders are discouraged from limiting their selection of potential contractors and/or grantees to only those programs that appear on Model Programs Guide.

 - Users are permitted to download publicly available articles and research via the National Criminal Justice Reference Service (NCJRS) or order copies for a nominal fee.
 However, users are asked to contact individual study authors for permission to duplicate original studies, as these studies are not the property of Model Programs Guide.

 - The Model Programs Guide is funded by the U.S. Department of Justice's Office of Justice Programs and Office of Juvenile Justice and Delinquency Prevention and its evidence reviews are managed by Development Services Group, Inc. The views expressed on this website do not necessarily reflect the views of the U.S. Department of Justice.

 Contact Model Programs Guide

-For more information related to the Model Programs Guide or to nominate a program, contact:
+For more information related to the Model Programs Guide, contact:

 Development Services Group, Inc.